stealthwave5/stealthwave5/README.md

 ### Hi there 👋
-I am Josh Lucas, an 18 year old Roblox Developer from the United Kingdom.
+I am Joshua Lucas, an 18 year old Roblox Developer from the United Kingdom.
 I currently contribute and work on Roblox content alongside various other developers.

 #### 📈 Some stats...